2019 WNBA playoffs: Playoff qualifying

 Seattle earned the sixth seed via the first tie-breaker of head-to-head record versus the Lynx in the regular season.
 Seattle won the regular season series 3–0.

 For the third straight year, five teams from the Western Conference qualified for the playoffs, while only three from the Eastern Conference qualified.

-Playoffs and Finals

 Bracket

 Note: Teams re-seeded after each round.

 First round

 Sky vs. Mercury

 In 2019's first playoff game the #5 Chicago Sky hosted the #8 seed Phoenix Mercury.
 During the regular season, Chicago posted a solid 12–5 home record while Phoenix had a 6–11 road record.
 Phoenix also limped into the playoffs, losing its last four games, including a 105–78 loss to Chicago on September 1.
 Chicago came into the game having won just two of their last five games.

 The first quarter of the game was a close affair, with the score being 44–41 going into halftime.
 However, with 8:18 left in the second quarter, the Mercury lost Brittney Griner to a left knee injury.
 She played sparingly in the third quarter, but would go on to miss the rest of the game.
 The Sky broke away during the third quarter, and took a 13-point lead into the final period.
 The Sky continued to dominated and ended up winning the game by 29 points.
 The final score was just two points different from the September 1 meeting between the teams.
 The Sky were led by Diamond DeShields who scored 25 points.
 Astou Ndour and Stefanie Dolson also added 16 points each.
 Additionally, Allie Quigley and Cheyenne Parker scored in double figures.